derykmakgill/krawisz/test.md

 Pierre had [previously argued](http://archive.is/iVzMs) that disputes over Bitcoin forks should be settled in court, not markets.

+#### 20 April 2018

+CheapAir CEO Jeff Klee announces their [plans to accept Bitcoin Cash](https://www.cheapair.com/blog/a-letter-to-our-bitcoin-customers/) and other coins [because they offer lower fees and better transaction experiences than Bitcoin.](https://news.bitcoin.com/expedia-drops-bitcoin-payments-official-confirms/)

+>In different ways, Litecoin, Bitcoin Cash, and Dash all promise improved transactability than their predecessor, with faster transaction times and/or lower fees,” Cheapair noted in a press release.
+“Over the last six months, we’ve seen a huge uptick in the number of customers requesting alternative currencies, so we’ve worked hard to integrate the three that were most requested

 #### 21 May 2018

 Blockstream's Chief Strategy Officer Samson Mow asks for an [SEC investigation](https://twitter.com/Excellion/status/976628574919671808?s=20) into CNBC for discussing Bitcoin Cash and jail time.